rasmus-kirk/website/articles/2024-07-24_dont-use-nixos/index.md

   Nix instead.
 Simply run `nix profile install nixpkgs#cowsay`[^1] to permanently install the cowsay package.
 This is particularly useful on debian-based systems, as apt has an annoyingly small package set.
-Think of it like the AUR for Arch, but on any distro!
-Even MacOS!
+Think of it like the AUR for Arch, but on any distro - even MacOS!
 - **Nix as a temporary package manager:** Want to quickly run a package but don't want to pollute your system environment with one-off packages?
 Write `nix shell nixpkgs#cowsay` to get a shell environment with the package